I5UCC/VRCThumbParamsOSC/README.md

 ## Troubleshoot

 If you have problems with this program, try any of these to fix it then create an Issue in the repository:
-- restart ThumbParamsOSC.exe and SteamVR
+- Restart ThumbParamsOSC.exe and SteamVR
 - Turn OSC OFF and ON
 - Reset OSC Config
 - Reset Avatar